Motorail: Japan

-The Americas
+America

 Canada

 The Ontario Northland Railway's Auto Carrier Service has several chain cars that carry vehicles from Cochrane to Moosonee.
 The train used is referred to as the Polar Bear Express.
 The train typically carries 15 vehicles.
 It also allows palletized freight, personal effects, household goods, groceries, building material, and special vehicles (ATVs, UTVs, snowmobiles, boats, and canoes).
 Spaces are also available for small enclosed trailers, boat and snowmobile trailers.
 These may be brought on either boxcars or flatcars.
 3000 cars are transported yearly, with regular motorail service several times a week.
 Larger trucks (1 ton and higher) may be brought on the train but through a different service.
 The Polar Bear Express is a popular service for those living in communities near the James Bay as no all season road exists to link Moosonee with the rest of Ontario.
 The train is also frequented by hunters travelling up North.

 CN Rail operated the Car-Go Rail and Auto-With-You motorail services around the 1960s, but closed the service a few years after due to low popularity.